State of New Jersey

 (E) Coaches – refer to National Rule Book – RULE 1 (F)

 (1) A non-playing adult, 21 or over, must be in charge in the dugout and/or on the bench at all times.
 A coach must be uniformed in order to go onto the playing field.
-Only registered Coaches who have passed the background check are allowed in the dugout.
+Only registered Coaches who have passed the background check and any required on-line training programs are allowed in the dugout.

 (F).
 Designated Hitter (DH) Rule - A designated hitter may be used for the pitcher only.
 The DH will follow the Major League, American League Designated Hitter Rule as published by Triumph Books.